 We opted for something a bit quieter with some drinks at the Goldfish Bar in Tempus Two complex.

-Hunter Valley Was Easy to Get to
+Hunter Valley is Easy to Get to

-Hunter Valley Produces my Favourite Wine
+Hunter Valley Produces our Favourite Wine

 - Lamblock: Their Late Harvest Wine range is like nothing else we’ve ever tried before!

-- Tyrell’s: It’s one of the biggest and most well known wineries in Hunter Valley and their Seven Harvest Shiraz was the best Shiraz I’ve ever had!
+- Tyrell’s: It’s one of the biggest and most well-known wineries in Hunter Valley and their Seven Harvest Shiraz was the best Shiraz I’ve ever had!

 - Audrey Wilkinson: the wine itself didn’t impress us, but the views were some of the best in the Hunter Valley